MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Applications/Update-MgServicePrincipal.md

   - `[PreferredSingleSignOnMode <String>]`: Specifies the single sign-on mode configured for this application.
 Azure AD uses the preferred single sign-on mode to launch the application from Microsoft 365 or the Azure AD My Apps.
 The supported values are password, saml, notSupported, and oidc.
   - `[PreferredTokenSigningKeyEndDateTime <DateTime?>]`: Specifies the expiration date of the keyCredential used for token signing, marked by preferredTokenSigningKeyThumbprint.
   - `[PreferredTokenSigningKeyThumbprint <String>]`: Reserved for internal use only.
 Do not write or otherwise rely on this property.
 May be removed in future versions.
   - `[PublishedPermissionScopes <IMicrosoftGraphPermissionScope[]>]`: The delegated permissions exposed by the application.
 For more information see the oauth2PermissionScopes property on the application entity's api property.
 Not nullable.
+Note: This property is named oauth2PermissionScopes in v1.0.
     - `[AdminConsentDescription <String>]`: A description of the delegated permissions, intended to be read by an administrator granting the permission on behalf of all users.
 This text appears in tenant-wide admin consent experiences.
     - `[AdminConsentDisplayName <String>]`: The permission's title, intended to be read by an administrator granting the permission on behalf of all users.
     - `[Id <String>]`: Unique delegated permission identifier inside the collection of delegated permissions defined for a resource application.